 1864 February-Promotes his own “Sacred Concert” at the Music Hall-uses a vocalist and the violinist Eichberg as assisting artists.
 Age 26

 1864 First child-Harry Allston Lang born October 4, in Boston.
 He was to die less than two years later, in August 1866 while his parents were in Europe.
 (New Boston Town History Questionaire, February 11, 1914)

-1865 B. J., Frances and their first-born, Harry Allston Lang were living with her parents, the Burrages at 112 Boylsyon Street.
+1865 B. J., Frances, and their first-born, Harry Allston Lang were living with her parents, the Burrages at 112 Boylston Street.
 (Diary-Rosamond)

 1865 Helped found Harvard Musical Association orchestra concerts.
 Age 27.
 “It was he who first suggested” these concerts.
 (Observer, January 26, 1884).

 1867 February-Boston and New England Conservatories open within a week of each other.
-Febraury 1-HMA Concert: Beethoven-Piano Concerto No. 2 (first Boston performance) and Liszt/Schubert Wanderer Fantasia for piano and orchestra with Lang as soloist.
+February 1-HMA Concert: Beethoven Piano Concerto No. 2 (first Boston performance) and Liszt/Schubert Wanderer Fantasia for piano and orchestra with Lang as soloist.

 1869 Spring.
 April 6, 13, and 20.
 Presented three orchestral concerts at Mercantile Hall.
-Concertos in each: Mendelssohn Serenade and Allego in B Minor with Miss Alice Dutton, his pupil; Beethoven Piano Conerto No. 4 with Mr. Hugo Leonard, a fellow Boston pianist; and the Beethoven Violin Concerto with Mr. Bernard Listermann.
+Concertos in each: Mendelssohn Serenade and Allegro in B Minor with Miss Alice Dutton, his pupil; Beethoven Piano Concerto No. 4 with Mr. Hugo Leonard, a fellow Boston pianist; and the Beethoven Violin Concerto with Mr. Bernard Listermann.

 1869 “After a long illness, [Lang] sailed to Europe with his family and several of his pupils, intending to spend about a year principally in Dresden.
 Fall and Winter: In Europe: gave piano recitals in Berlin, Leipzig, Dresden.”
 (History of H. and H., 288).
-Left Boston on November 30, 1869 “in S. S. Silesia for Hamburg.
-Party consisted of Mr. and Mrs. J. C. Burrage, four Misses Burrage, Mr. and Mrs. Dixey, Mr. Tucker, Maidie and nurse Waldwell.
+Left Boston on November 30, 1869 “in S. S. SILESIA for Hamburg.
+The party consisted of Mr. and Mrs. J. C. Burrage, four Misses Burrage, Mr. and Mrs. Dixey, Mr. Tucker, Maidie and nurse Waldwell.
 Arrived Hamburg Dec.
 12th.
 Christmas in Berlin.”
-(Frances M. Lang”s Note Book, Excerpts, p.
+(Frances M. Lang’s Note Book, Excerpts, p.
 1).
 The four Misses Burrage were Helen, Emma, Ruth (cousin) and Marian.
 Also listed next to these names was that of Miss Emma Ware who might have been a Lang pupil.
 Age 31

 1871.
 Four Piano Concerts-Bumstead Hall-Monday afternoons-featured his students playing solos, duets and concertos.
 Lang played the orchestral reductions on a second piano.

 1871 B. J. (Lel) was due to sail from New York on May 31-he arrived in Switzerland on June 12th.
-“Maidie (Margaret) wouldn”t look at him, nor speak to him for a long time.”
+“Maidie (Margaret) wouldn’t look at him, nor speak to him for a long time.”
 (Diary Excerpts) She hadn’t seen him since the previous September and probably didn’t recognize him.
 She was then three and a half years old.

 1872 Teaches for one year at the National School of Music.
 Age 34

-1873 Returns as piano instructor to the New England Conservatory of Music.
+1873 Returns as a piano instructor to the New England Conservatory of Music.
 Age 35

 1874 B. J.’s mother, Hannah B. Lang (maiden name-Learock) dies from cancer on September 25, 1874 at 93 Waltham Street, Boston-57 years, 7 months.
 She had been born in Salem.
 Her father was listed as John Learock, also born in Salem, and her mother was also named Hannah, and she had been born in Salem.
 (Death Certificate)

 1875 Trip to Europe: the Saloon Passenger List of the RMS PARTHIA sailing Boston to Liverpool lists B. J. Lang and Mr. George W. Sumner as departing on August 7, 1875.
 No other family members are listed.
 (BPL, Lang Prog., Vol 2).
 Frances’ Diary says Mr. Breed and Mr. Tucker went with him.
 (Diary 1875) While at Bayreuth Cosima shows (August 26) B. J. the opera house.
 During this trip he buys music by Saint-Saens for his own use and the use of the HMA.
 B. J. returned September 20, 1875 on the BATAVIA.

-1875 October 25: B. J. conducts the world premier of the Piano Concerto No. 1 by Tchaikovsky with von Bulow as the soloist.
+1875 October 25: B. J. conducts the world premiere of the Piano Concerto No. 1 by Tchaikovsky with von Bulow as the soloist.

 1876 Thursday afternoon March 30 concert produced by Lang at Mechanics Hall: he plays the solo part of the Tchaikovsky Piano Concerto No. 1 with the accompaniment played by Arthur Foote-also in this concert Lillian Bailey made her Boston debut, at the age of 16.

 1876 May.
 Performs St. Saens Christmas Oratorio (Noel) at South Congregational.
-A year later, May 1877, the same work is performed as part of the Handel and Haydn Society”s “Fourth Triennial Festival.”
+A year later, in May 1877, the same work is performed as part of the Handel and Haydn Society’s “Fourth Triennial Festival.”

-1876 “June 24, 1876 B. J. L. and I sailed from N. Y. in the BRIANNIC.”
-(Frances M. lang Note Book Excerpts, p.
-6) Summer in Europe.
+1876 “June 24, 1876 B. J. L. and I sailed from N. Y. in the BRITANNIC.”
+(Frances M. Lang Note Book Excerpts, 6) Summer in Europe.
 Honored guests at Bayreuth for Ring premier.
 A letter from Frances dated August 9, 1876 from Bayreuth tells about the Festival.
 Apparently only the parents went on this journey as the letter is addressed to the children (?)
 Saw four operas three times each!
 They returned to New York on September 18, 1876 on the CELTIC from Liverpool.
 (Ancestry, All New York, Passenger Lists, 1820-1957) Arthur Foote and the Tuckers (newly-weds) traveled with them.

 1878 February 8, 1878 concert by Cecilia is conducted by Arthur Foote as B. J. had broken his left upper arm.